-1421 In the above grammar, the pseudo values that appear in angle brackets have the following meaning:
+In the above grammar, the pseudo values that appear in angle brackets have the following meaning:

-- parameter name: represents the required symbolic name of the parameter as a string. - parameter description: represents the optional description of the parameter. - parameter_type: represents the optional data type of the parameter.
+- parameter_name: represents the required symbolic name of the parameter as a string. - parameter_description: represents the optional description of the parameter. - parameter_type: represents the optional data type of the parameter.
 Note, this keyname is required for a TOSCA Property definition, but is not for a TOSCA Parameter definition. - parameter_value, parameter_value_expresssion: represent the type-compatible value to assign to the named parameter.
 Parameter values may be provided as the result from the evaluation of an expression or a function. - parameter_required: represents an optional boolean value (true or false) indicating whether or not the parameter is required.
-If this keyname is not present on a parameter definition, then the property SHALL be considered required (i.e., true) by default. - default_value: contains a type-compatible value that may be used as a default if not provided by another means. - status_value: a string that contains a keyword that indicates the status of the parameter relative to the specification or implementation. - parameter_constraints: represents the optional sequenced list of one or more constraint clauses on the parameter definition. - entry description: represents the optional description of the entry schema. - entry_type: represents the required type name for entries in a list or map parameter type. - entry_constraints: represents the optional sequenced list of one or more constraint clauses on entries in a list or map parameter type.
+If this keyname is not present on a parameter definition, then the property SHALL be considered required (i.e., true) by default. - default_value: contains a type-compatible value that may be used as a default if not provided by another means. - status_value: a string that contains a keyword that indicates the status of the parameter relative to the specification or implementation. - parameter_constraints: represents the optional list of one or more sequenced constraint clauses on the parameter definition. - key_schema_definition: if the parameter_type is map, represents the optional schema definition for they keys used to identify entries in that map. - entry_schema_definition: if the parameter_type is map or list, represents the optional schema definition for the entries in that map or list.